-Real-Time Ray Tracing of Implicit Surfaces on the GPU
+Real-Time Ray-Tracing of Implicit Surfaces on the GPU

-Jag Mohan Singh and P.J.
-Narayanan, Member, IEEE
+Jag Mohan Singh and P J Narayanan, Member, IEEE Centre for Visual Information Technology, International Institute of Information Technology(IIIT), Hyderabad, India

 Abstract-Compact representation of geometry using a suitable procedural or mathematical model and a ray-tracing mode of rendering fit the programmable graphics processor units (GPUs) well.
 Several such representations including parametric and subdivision surfaces have been explored in recent research.
 The important and widely applicable category of the general implicit surface has received less attention.
 In this paper, we present a ray-tracing procedure to render general implicit surfaces efficiently on the GPU.
-Though only the fourth or lower order surfaces can be rendered using analytical roots, our adaptive marching points algorithm can ray trace arbitrary implicit surfaces without multiple roots, by sampling the ray at selected points till a root is found.
+Though only the fourth or lower order surfaces can be rendered using analytical roots, our adaptive marching points algorithm can ray-trace arbitrary implicit surfaces without multiple roots, by sampling the ray at selected points till a root is found.
 Adapting the sampling step size based on a proximity measure and a horizon measure delivers high speed.
-The sign test can handle any surface without multiple roots.
-The Taylor test that uses ideas from interval analysis can ray trace many surfaces with complex roots.
+The sign-test can handle any surface without multiple roots.
+The Taylor-test that uses ideas from interval analysis can ray-trace many surfaces with complex roots.
 Overall, a simple algorithm that fits the SIMD architecture of the GPU results in high performance.
-We demonstrate the ray tracing of algebraic surfaces up to order 50 and nonalgebraic surfaces including a Blinn's blobby with 75 spheres at better than interactive frame rates.
+We demonstrate the ray-tracing of algebraic surfaces up to order 50 and non-algebraic surfaces including a Blinn's blobby with 75 spheres at better than interactive frame rates.

-Index Terms-Ray tracing, implicit surfaces, GPU rendering.
+Index Terms-Ray-Tracing, Implicit Surfaces, GPU Rendering

-1 INTRODUCTION
+I. INTRODUCTION

-CURRENT Graphics Processor Units (GPUs) are optimized to render polygons.
+Current Graphics Processor Units (GPUs) are optimized to render polygons.
 Programmable vertex, geometry, and pixel stages have made it widely applicable beyond polygon rendering.
-Ray tracing is of particular interest as each fragment effectively handles an imaging ray.
-Surfaces defined procedurally or implicitly can be rendered directly using ray tracing on the GPUs if the resulting functional form can be solved on the fragment processor.
+Raytracing is of particular interest as each fragment effectively handles an imaging ray.
+Surfaces defined procedurally or implicitly can be rendered directly using ray-tracing on the GPUs, if the resulting functional form can be solved on the fragment processor.

-Implicit and procedural geometries are important in computer graphics.
+Implicit and procedural geometry are important in computer graphics.
 They are compact and can be evaluated on the fly.
 Implicit geometry is defined by an equation S(x, y, z) = 0.
 Different forms of $S(\cdot)$ are possible.
-An algebraic surface is defined as the roots of the polynomial $S(x, y, z) = \sum{m} a_m x^{i_m} y^{j_m} z^{k_m} = 0$ and its order is $\max_m(i_m + j_m + k_m)$.
-Nonalgebraic surfaces can be of different functional forms.
+An algebraic surface is defined as the roots of the polynomial $S(x, y, z) = \sum{m} a_m x^{i_m} y^{j_m} z^{k_m} = 0$ and its order is $\max{m}(i_m + j_m + k_m)$.
+Non-algebraic surfaces can be of different functional forms.
 Implicit surfaces are popular in fluid simulation, scientific computing, weather modeling, etc. They are often used to visualize high-dimensional data after fitting them with a suitable implicit function.